L10™ Meetings

 Once you have joined your meeting the meeting agenda will be displayed in the left hand sidebar with the time allocated to each part of the meeting.

 Once the time for the current section of the agenda has run out it will automatically move you onto the next section.
-The current section is highlighted by a coloured border.
+The current section is highlighted by a coloured border and dot.

-If you have completed the section quicker than the allocated time you can use the arrows at the top right hand side of the screen to navigate to the next section, or click on the section you want to move to in the sidebar.
-However, please note the coloured border will remain around the current section the timer is at until the time for that section runs out.
+If you have completed the section quicker than the allocated time you can click on the section you want to move to in the sidebar.
+However, please note the coloured dot will remain around the current section the timer is at until the time for that section runs out.

 The L10 Weekly Meeting - EOS® agenda follows the recommended EOS® structure that will help keep your meetings on-track, get your issues solved and keep your business moving forward.